New Zealand fairy tern: Threats

 The Te Arai North Ltd owned Tara Iti Golf Club was built near the fairy terns' nesting area.
 The bird is further threatened by a proposed residential subdivision at Te Arai, next to one of its prime breeding sites.
 As part of its Treaty settlement, Te Uri o Hau purchased land in the Mangawhai Forest, and signed a co-governance agreement with developer Te Arai North.
 Two thousand homes were originally proposed for the development, however after opposition from The Te Arai Beach Preservation Society, Fairy Tern Charitable Trust, and others, this was scaled back to 46 homes and a 196-hectare public park.
 Disagreement stems from the damming of the Te Arai Stream, interfering with the life cycle of fish said to be key to the diet of fairy-terns.

 In 2019, scientists who have been studying fairy terns at Mangawhai on Northland's east coast now suspect the bird's decline may be linked to the removal of mangroves from the harbour.

+Following the July 2026 arrival of H5N1 bird flu in New Zealand, epidemiologists fear that the disease could lead to the extinction of the species if it infected the population.